 What you need to make homemade lotion bars

-This DIY recipe doesn’t require any fancy equipment!
+This Lotion Bar DIY recipe doesn’t require any fancy equipment!
 You just need some common household items.

 - A large glass mason jar or other heat-safe jar